 If you leave the Premises field blank, the first premises name is selected by default

 If you enter a premises name, that premises is selected for viewing

 Note: If multiple premises are configured with the same name, then the first premises of that name is selected for viewing

-You can create a dashboard with only the statistics of interest to you.
+With the data source configured, you can create a dashboard with the transmit and receive statistics of interest to you.